 Visibility vs. Control

-Much like its namesake, the air traffic control tower, the supply chain Control Tower provides a central hub for leveraging data toward improved visibility.
+Much like its namesake, the air traffic control tower, a supply chain Control Tower solution provides a central hub for leveraging data toward improved visibility.
 But if that’s the case, what makes it different from just ‘visibility' – which is often promoted as its own solution?